-The ClerkBooks Utility Billing Module is currently compatible with the Badger, Itron, Kamstrup, Neptune, Sensus, and Zenner automatic meter readers.
+The ClerkBooks Utility Billing Module is currently compatible with the Badger, Itron, Kamstrup, Master Meters, Neptune, Sensus, and Zenner automatic meter readers.

 ClerkBooks also has an export/import feature using Excel.
 If the software with your automatic meter reader exports to Excel, we can import the information into the ClerkBooks Utility Billing Module.

 If you use a system other than the ones listed above, we will work with your City to create an integration between ClerkBooks and your automatic meter reader software.
 This customization usually takes 3-4 weeks and is provided at no extra cost.

 Yes, if you already have a Basic, Enhanced, Assisted or Full subscription, those will transfer over to ClerkBooks.
 In fact, having the subscription may even qualify you for a discount.